Campaign of the Month: October 2017

 Effect: You’re less distractible than the rest of your clan.
 Whenever you neglect to engage with a stimulus you find beautiful, take Advantage on the Rouse check.

 Effect: You’re as insane as any Malkavian, but you have more good nights than most of your clanmates.
-By spending (6 – Resolve, minimum 1) Willpower, you can ignore the effects of your derangement for a single scene.
+By spending (6 – Resolve, minimum 1) Story Points, you can ignore the effects of your derangement for a single scene.

 Effect: By some strange fluke of chance, providence, or even the blessing of a higher power, you are unaffected by your clan bane.